Building the Bermuda Railway

 A Long and Difficult Process

-Land was a particular problem, as Bermuda's landowners held out for more cash than the Railway Company was willing or able to pay.
-The decision was made to run the railway as close to the shoreline as possible in order to reduce disruption and land acquisition costs.
-As a result, the Bermuda Railway had to build 33 bridges and trestles in its 22-mile length.
+Land was a particular problem, as Bermuda’s landowners held out for more cash than the Railway Company was willing or able to pay.
+In some areas the railway would run as close to the shoreline as possible, in part to reduce disruption and land acquisition costs.
+As a result, the Bermuda Railway had to build 33 bridges and trestles in its 22-mile length, many across arms of the sea.

 On October 31, 1931, the opening ceremonies took place, and the Bermuda Railway began regular service on the Hamilton to Somerset division.
 Operations would begin on the Hamilton-St. George’s section on December 19, 1931.